 How is it diagnosed?

 When you arrive for your initial consultation, we will discuss your symptoms and review your medical history.
-Additionally, one of our experienced spinal surgeons will perform a thorough physical examination to check for tenderness, loss of motion, and signs of infection, fractures, or other conditions.
+Additionally, one of our experienced Spine Specialists will perform a thorough physical examination to check for tenderness, loss of motion, and signs of fractures or other conditions.
 If more information is needed, we may order X-rays or another imaging test to obtain a closer view of the discs and the area of concern.

-If you have additional questions about degenerative disc disease, please contact us today.
+If you have additional questions about degenerative disc disease, please contact our offices today.
 Our friendly and knowledgeable team can provide more information or help you to schedule a consultation with one of our surgeons.